ZJUFanLab/scSpace/README.md

 - `--epoch_num`: the total epoch number for multiple layer perceptron model training
 - `--hidden_size`: the hidden layer size for multiple layer perceptron model
 - `--sub_cluster`: apply sub-clustering analysis for a specific cell type.
 If `FLASE` scSpace would apply clustering for all cells in scRNA-seq data
+- `--idents`: the column name of the cell type in scRNA-seq metadata
+- `--select_celltype`: the specific cell type selected for sub-clustering analysis
 - `--Ks`: the number of nearest cells in space graph
 - `--Kg`: the number of nearest cells in gene expression graph
 - `--res`: the resolution for scSpace clustering